yaoyao-liu/meta-transfer-learning/README.md

 To generate this dataset from ImageNet, you may use the repository 𝑡𝑖𝑒𝑟𝑒𝑑ImageNet dataset: [𝑡𝑖𝑒𝑟𝑒𝑑ImageNet tools](https://github.com/y2l/tiered-imagenet-tools).
 You may also directly download processed images. [\[Download Page\]](https://meta-transfer-learning.yaoyao-liu.com/download/)

+(P.S.
+We apply data augmentation strategy like horizontal flipping for pre-train phase.
+The augmented images are not included in the datasets provided.)

 ## Repo Architecture

 ```